sag1v/debuggr.io/content/blog/react-setstate-is-not-a-function/index.md

 ## Wrapping up

-Make sure you don't "lose" the context of `this` in your handlers, either explicit pass it with `bind` (inline or override in constructor) or use and arrow function (inline or class field) that won't mutate and change the reference of `this` when it gets called.
+Make sure you don't "lose" the context of `this` in your handlers, either explicit pass it with `bind` (inline or override in constructor) or use an arrow function (inline or class field) that won't mutate and change the reference of `this` when it gets called.

 I hope it was informative and helpful, if you have any further clarifications or corrections, feel free to comment or DM me on twitter ([@sag1v](https://twitter.com/sag1v)). 🤓